EIN 95-4358213

 Num. employees

-Educationthe Alliance levels the playing field for children in foster care by advocating for them to receive assessments, education services, and therapies tailored to meet their special needs.
-The Alliance created the saltz family early intervention center which increases access to treatments and services for hundreds of children ages 0 - 5 every year.
-The Alliance also works to keep youth on track for high school graduation by training educators who work with children recovering from trauma, and by ensuring they are in appropriate classes, receiving appropriate credits, have tutoring, transportation and other services to support their education, even when they must change schools.
+Educationmore than half of all children in foster care have learning disabilities or developmental delays.
+This, combined with frequent moves and school changes, results in a 50% school drop-out rate.
+The Alliance levels the playing field for these children by advocating for them to receive assessments, education services, and therapies tailored to meet their special needs.
+Evidence shows that reaching children at a young age will improve their healthy development and reduce the need for special education and mental health services later.
+In response, the Alliance created the saltz family early intervention center which increases access to treatments and services for hundreds of children ages 0 - 5 every year.
+The Alliance also works to keep youth succeeding in school and on track for high school graduation, by training educators who work with students recovering from trauma, and by ensuring they are receiving appropriate credits, tutoring, transportation, and other services to support their education, even when they must change schools.

-Transition-age youth (tay) servicesevery year, thousands of young people "age out" of la's foster care system without a permanent family, adequate assistance or preparation.
-The Alliance provides targeted support to those youth, empowering them with legal advocacy, connection to resources, skill building workshops, and mentoring to overcome barriers to employment, education, housing, and healthcare.
-The Alliance assists youth who have experienced financial frauds, and advocates for high-needs foster youth, including pregnant and parenting teens and youth who cross into the delinquency system. for youth with disabilities, the Alliance secures ssi benefits to pay for housing and medical care to help them avoid homelessness.
+Transition-age youth (tay) servicesevery year, hundreds of young people "age out" of the foster care system in los angeles without a permanent family, adequate assistance, or preparation.
+The Alliance provides targeted support to those youth ages 16 through 24, empowering them with legal advocacy, connection to resources, skill building workshops, and mentoring to overcome barriers to employment, education, housing, and healthcare.
+The Alliance assists youth who have experienced identity thefts and financial frauds, and advocates for high-needs foster youth, including expectant and parenting youth and youth who cross into the delinquency system. for youth with disabilities, the Alliance secures ssi benefits to pay for housing and medical care to help them avoid homelessness.
+Together with pro bono attorneys, community volunteers and mentors, the Alliance is improving outcomes for these youth.

-Adoptionadoption gives foster children a chance to be part of a permanent family.
-Working with adoptive families to identify the Children's legal, health, educational, and financial needs, the Alliance overcomes barriers and delays for children in foster care who are waiting for their adoptions to finalize.
+Adoptionchildren in foster care have a tremendous need for a stable home.
+Completing adoptions creates permanent, nurturing homes for these children.
+Working with the adoptive families to identify the Children's legal, health, educational, and financial needs, the Alliance also overcomes barriers to these children receiving the therapies and benefits they need.
 With the help of pro bono attorneys, the Alliance completes approximately one-third of all adoptions out of foster care in los angeles county, and also obtains the services necessary to stabilize the new families.
-Our adoption day program led to the creation of national adoption day, which is now celebrated in every state across the country.
+With its adoption day program as a model, the Alliance co-created national adoption day, which now is celebrated in every state in the country.

-Guardianshipadoption is not the only means through which children who cannot safely remain with birth parents find stable, loving caregivers.
+Guardianshipadoption is not the only means through which children who cannot remain with their parents find stable, loving caregivers.
 The Alliance assists relatives and family friends to become legal guardians through the probate court, providing children with the stability of a family and with guardians who are authorized to provide for their medical care, education, and wellbeing.
-The Alliance and its pro bono attorneys help hundreds of low income caregivers become legal guardians and gain access to services and support each year.
+The Alliance and its pro bono attorneys help hundreds of low-income caregivers become legal guardians and gain access to services and support each year.

 Grants from foundations and other nonprofits